The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 3. Privacy Rights.
 Similar to other state privacy laws, Oregon and Delaware will require businesses to honor consumers’ privacy rights, including the right to access, correct, delete, and opt out of the following activities: (i) the sale of personal data, (ii) the processing of personal data for the purposes of targeted advertising, and (iii) profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer.

 Where the laws start to diverge, however, is the scope of such rights.
-For instance, Oregon and Delaware expand the right of access by requiring covered businesses to provide a list of third parties to which the business has disclosed the specific individual’s personal data.
-Other state privacy laws, in comparison, require that the business only provide the categories of third parties to which the business has disclosed the specific individual’s personal data.
-Therefore, covered businesses subject to the Oregon and Delaware laws will now need to maintain a historical list of all third parties to which the business has disclosed a specific individual’s personal data and provide the list upon request.
+For instance, Oregon expands the right of access by requiring covered businesses to provide a list of third parties to which the business has disclosed the specific individual’s personal data.
+Delaware also expands on the existing right of access to include “a list of the categories of third parties to whom the controller has disclosed the consumer’s personal data.”
+Other state privacy laws, in comparison, require that the business only provide the categories of third parties to which the business has disclosed any individual’s personal data.
+Therefore, covered businesses subject to the Oregon and Delaware laws will now need to maintain a historical list of all third parties (in the case of Oregon) or categories of third parties (in the case of Delaware) to which the business has disclosed a specific individual’s personal data, and provide the list upon request.

 Additionally, both laws provide individuals with the ability to opt out of the sale of their personal data and the processing of their personal data for targeted advertising purposes through a universal opt-out mechanism.
 Under both laws, businesses are required to comply with such opt-out requests received via a universal opt-out mechanism by January 1, 2026.